Locate a grave MUSEUM OF THE FALLEN

 Dead Languages

-The sailors' tongue that gave the world its alphabet, silenced in its Carthaginian form when Rome ground its great rival into dust.
+The sailors' tongue that gave the world its alphabet, silenced in its Carthaginian form when Rome destroyed Carthage in 146 BCE and ground its great rival into dust.

 600 CE